Gestational diabetes: Causes, risk factors & treatments

 - Keeping up with checkups.
 See your healthcare provider as often as directed.
 They'll monitor your health and your baby's development.

+- Taking medications as directed.
 If a healthy eating plan and regular exercise aren't enough to manage your blood glucose levels, you may need insulin injections.
-In some cases, your healthcare provider may prescribe a different diabetes medicine to take by mouth.
+In some cases, your healthcare provider may prescribe a different diabetes medicine to be taken by mouth.

 When blood glucose levels are too high, gestational diabetes can lead to health consequences for both moms and babies.
 Know that there are ways to help you reach your target blood glucose levels and reduce your risk of problems.
-Work closely with your healthcare provider and follow your treatment plan to improve your chances of having a healthy pregnancy and protect the health of your baby.
+You also may need to continue follow up visits with your healthcare provider after delivery in order to make sure your blood glucose remains in normal range.
+Work closely with your healthcare provider and follow your treatment plan to improve your chances of having a healthy pregnancy and to protect the health of your baby.